pojntfx/clusterplatform/packages/provisioner/README.md

 ### Create Globalnode from Localnode

+> - **"Postinstallscript"** refers to a script (commonly a shell script) that can be run on a localnode from a distributor using SSH, which makes it possible to execute scripts on localnodes that are not reachable by the operator but reachable from a distributor.
+Such scripts are commonly used to run the commands necessary to join a localnode to a VPN.
+> - **"VPN"** refers to a virtual private network, a virtual network that allows globalnodes and/or the operator to connect to each other as though they were connected to the same ethernet switch.
-> "Globalnode" refers to a "Localnode" that has been connected to a VPN and is thus reachable from outside the network in which the distributor resides.
+> - **"Globalnode"** refers to a node that is reachable from any other globalnode connected to the same VPN.
+> - **"Undercloud"** refers to one or multiple undercloud runtimes providing an abstract system atop the precloud runtime (such as Kubernetes and KubeVirt).
+> - **"Overcloud Runtime"** refers to an environment that runs on top of an undercloud (such as Fedora).
+> - **"Overcloud"** refers to one or multiple overcloud runtimes providing an abstract system atop the undercloud runtime (such as Kubernetes)

 It is possible to execute an arbitrary command as root on a localnode using the distributors and SSH.
 Here, we are going to use this to create a Globalnode, but the possibilities are endless.
 First, create a VPN using free/libre and open source [ZeroTier](https://zerotier.com).
 Then, copy it's network ID below to join the node into the network.
-Note that this uses the node's tag and assumes a working distributor with the node's tag is in the node's network.
+Note that this uses the node's artifactId and assumes a working distributor with the node's artifactId is in the node's network.

 ```bash
 # Create Globalnode from Localnode